 spread disinformation and manipulate public opinion

-• manipulate public opinion;
+- manipulate public opinion;

-• sow doubt and undermine trust in public institutions, the media, and democracy as a whole;
+- sow doubt and undermine trust in public institutions, the media, and democracy as a whole;

-• compromise the integrity of elections and democratic processes;
+- compromise the integrity of elections and democratic processes;

-• divide society.
+- divide society.

 AI-generated content can serve multiple manipulative purposes, particularly in the run-up to elections, posing a serious threat to democratic integrity.

 Two days before the parliamentary elections in Slovakia in September 2023, for example, an AI-generated audio recording circulated in which opposition leader Michal Šimečka appeared to admit to manipulating the vote in his party’s favor.
 Shortly before the New Hampshire primary in the United States in January 2024, an automated robocall mimicking Joe Biden’s voice was sent out, apparently to discourage voters from going to the polls.
 As early as April 2023, the Republican Party had released, immediately after Biden announced his bid for re-election, an AI-generated campaign video depicting a dystopian scenario of his second term: scenes of chaos, economic collapse, war, and uncontrolled migration, all designed to dissuade voters.
 The case of Rumeen Farhana, an opposition politician in Bangladesh, whose AI-generated images showing her in a bikini circulated in late 2023, illustrates that significant harm can occur even when the manipulation is obvious.
 Although the fake was quickly exposed, the images provoked public outrage in a predominantly Muslim country.
-And then there is Donald Trump, who regularly shares deepfakes featuring himself, including a recent one showing him dropping excrement from a fighter jet onto protesters from the “No Kings” movement, mocking opponents of his government who were demonstrating against his authoritarian drift and growing concentration of power.
-Malicious actors use deepfakes to influence electoral choices in various ways: by damaging the integrity of political opponents, deterring certain voters from participating in the election, or deliberately spreading false electoral information.
-These technologies are also used to stage fear-inducing or threatening scenarios, transforming abstract ideas into vivid images that make the conveyed messages more credible, striking, and persuasive.
-More broadly, they are employed to steer public opinion, often by mobilizing outrage around sensitive topics such as migration or refugee reception, to reinforce specific political agendas.
-At the same time, they help consolidate and amplify pro-government narratives, distract attention from critical or oppositional issues, and saturate the information space with misleading or irrelevant content.
+And then there is Donald Trump, who regularly shares deepfakes featuring himself, including a recent one showing him dropping excrement from a fighter jet onto protesters from the “No Kings” movement, mocking opponents of his government who were demonstrating against his authoritarian drift and his tightening grip on power.

 The proliferation of disinformation and the ease with which AI-generated content can mimic reality are undermining a fundamental human capacity: to understand the world through their senses, and to rely on what they see and hear to make sense of reality.
-This blurring of the boundary between true and false leads to a loss of trust; the feeling that nothing can be verified, and weakens collective confidence.
-This situation is further aggravated by what researchers call the “liar’s dividend”: the tendency for political actors to exploit the very existence of manipulated content to deny genuine facts that may be unfavorable to them.
+This blurring of the boundary between truth and falsehood fosters the feeling that nothing is true anymore and can be verified, thereby undermining collective trust.
+This situation is likely to be further exacerbated by what researchers refer to as the “liar’s dividend”, which enables political actors to challenge, or even deny the authenticity of facts that prove inconvenient or unfavorable to them by invoking the possibility of deepfake manipulation.
 Thus, deepfakes become tools of strategic denial, contributing to the erosion of trust in the media, institutions, and even the concept of truth itself.

 In January 2023, Luxembourg’s main political parties (DP, LSAP, déi gréng, ADR, Déi Lénk, Piraten, Fokus, and Volt) signed an electoral agreement committing to conduct fair and factual campaigns for the 2024 European elections.
 In this agreement, they expressed their intention to use social media responsibly and to refrain from personal attacks, the spread of false information, defamatory campaigns, and the tampering with or manipulation of other parties’ campaign materials.
 Although the text does not explicitly mention a ban on deepfakes, it does include a pledge not to use bots or automated propaganda or manipulation campaigns.
 It can therefore reasonably be inferred that such AI-based technologies should not be employed for disinformation purposes.